avcconti/dockerize-web-app/README.md

 1. Install Docker on your machine, here is the link to [Docker installation](https://docs.docker.com/install/#supported-platforms) page (For Windows: Install Docker toolbox)
 2. Install Git
-3. To check that you are able to follow the workshop, run this command on the terminal:
+3. To check that you are able to follow the workshop, you should be able to view a valid output from this command (run it on terminal):

 	```
 	docker run hello-world